Tips for Traveling Solo – 10 Hotel Safety Tips to Abide by

 9. Never open the door unless you are absolutely sure who it is

-Another important one for solo female travelers.
-Even if the person at the door says they are housekeeping or room-service, don’t open the door unless you asked for these services.
+Another especially important hotel safety tip for traveling solo is not to open the door unless you know who is on the other side.
+Even if the person at the door says they are housekeeping or room service, don’t open the door unless you asked for these services.

 If you are unsure, call the front desk and ask if they sent someone to your room.
 Say “no thanks” from behind your closed door if you are still uncertain.

-Requesting that your housekeeping or room-service delivery is done by a female would be an extra safety precaution for solo female travelers.
+Requesting that housekeeping or room-service delivery be done by a female is an extra precaution solo female travelers might consider.

 In Summary

-I hope these 10 hotel safety tips gives you some ideas on how to stay safe while traveling.
-While many of these aren't necessary when traveling with others, I do think they are worthwhile for sole female travelers.
-I would always rather be safe than sorry.
+I hope these 10 hotel safety tips for traveling solo gave you some precautions to put into practice.
+While many of these aren't necessary when traveling with others, I do think they are worthwhile for solo travelers.
+It's better to be safe than sorry!

 Leave a Reply